Trump-picked head of energy panel says he was ‘demoted for my independence’ on climate change

 Chatterjee said that during his chairmanship, the agency had taken “steps to make sure our markets are protected if states pursue these policies” for pricing carbon.
 “The key thing we did is signal to stakeholders that such a plan would not be a dead letter at our door,” he said.

 It is possible for Democrats to retake the Senate now that two races in Georgia are moving to Jan.
 5 runoffs.
-If Biden and his running mate, Sen. Kamala D. Harris (Calif.), win the White House, and both Georgia Democrats prevail in their contests, Harris would become the tie-breaking vote in the Senate as vice president.
+If Biden and his running mate, Sen. Kamala D. Harris (Calif.), win the White House, and both Georgia Democrats prevail, Harris would become the tie-breaking vote in the Senate as vice president.

 But congressional Republicans also have a chance to lock in a GOP majority at FERC in the next few weeks.
 This summer, Trump nominated Democrat Allison Clements and Republican Mark Christie to fill two vacancies on the five-member commission.

-If the Senate used the dwindling days of 2020 to approve those picks, Republicans could potentially maintain a full majority on the panel into part of the next president’s term.
+If the Senate used the final days of 2020 to approve those picks, Republicans could potentially maintain a full majority on the panel into part of the next president’s term.
 McConnell’s office declined to comment.
 FERC is designed to have no more than three members from any political party.